Active Substance: insulin human

 Why has Actraphane been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Actraphane’s benefits are greater than its risks for the treatment of diabetes.
-They recommended that Actraphane be given marketing authorisation.
+The CHMP decided that Actraphane’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Actraphane

-The European Commission granted a marketing authorisation valid throughout the European Union, for Actraphane to Novo Nordisk A/S on 7 October 2002.
+The European Commission granted a marketing authorisation valid throughout the European Union for Actraphane on 7 October 2002.